 Watch a Demonstration or Take an Enrichment Class

 Cruise ships have many interesting free onboard demonstrations.
-These include cooking, ice carving, napkin folding, and even glass blowing.
+These include cooking, towel animal folding, ice carving, napkin folding, and even glass blowing.
 Some ships even have free cooking, needlework, crafts, and computer classes.

 Enjoy a Free Drink at an Onboard Party